tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ```

-14. When the script completes, you will be provided with confirmation that you are connected to the storage account.
+14. When the script completes, you will be provided confirmation that you are connected to the storage account.

     ![This image shows the confirmation of the storage account connection.](images/storageconfirmed.png "Storage account confirmation")

-15. Confirm the object was created successfully in **Active Directory Users and Computers** by going to Domain controllers and looking for the computer object for Azure storage account.
+15. Confirm the object was created successfully in **Active Directory Users and Computers** by going to Domain controllers and looking for the computer object for the Azure storage account.

     ![This image is what the newly created computer object looks like in Active Directory.](images/confirmnewobject.png "Active Directory object")